 Cracker Packers help design their statue

 In the lead up to the unveiling on International Women’s Day, I’m telling the story of the Cracker Packers statue, celebrating women biscuit factory workers for Caldewgate, Carlisle.
 See my blog updates.
-(Video by Stuart Walker.)
+Below I talk about the workshop where the Cracker Packers – current and retired – helped me design their statue (Video by Stuart Walker.)

 Latest commission: Baroness Jane Campbell of Surbiton

 It’s a real joy to sculpt crossbench peer Baroness Jane Campbell of Surbiton.
 She is such an inspiration, working tirelessly to promote the rights of people with disabilities.
 Listen to her Desert Island Disc selection.
 (Photo by Jane Mingay.)

 Hazel on BBC Radio 3

 On Tuesday the 13 February I chose my favourite woman composer as part of the “30 on 30” initiative on BBC Radio 3 Breakfast, as part of the centenary of the first women gaining the vote.
 30 people are speaking for one minute about their choice, on the 30 days between the centenary (6 February) and International Women’s Day (8 March).
 I chose Jocelyn Pook’s ‘Dionysus’, and the day before, Helen Pankhurst chose Ethel Smyth’s ‘March of the Women’.